haakon8855/op-office-booking-enhancements/README.md

 ## Description

-This browser extension add quality of life changes to the Omegapoint Office Booking site.
+This browser extension adds some quality of life changes to the Omegapoint Office Booking site.
-This is achieved by injecting JavaScript into the webpage.
+This is achieved by just injecting JavaScript into the webpage.

-The extension is written for Chromium (manifest v3) and Firefox (manifest v2), and the file structure is as follows:
+The extension is written for Firefox (manifest v2), and has an older version with fewer features for Chromium browsers (manifest v3).

+### File structure

 ```text
 op-office-booking-screen-enhancement-suite/